Temurgugu/starter-research-group/content/authors/Gvantsa Salukvadze/_index.md

 - Lecturers
 ---

 I am a social scientist who studies socioeconomic transitions in mountain regions as a result of global change.
 I'm curious about the role that tourism progress plays in transforming places and traditional livelihoods.
-I apply inter- and transdisciplinary methods to investigate these complex phenomena by leaving no stakeholder behind.
+I apply inter and transdisciplinary methods to investigate these complex phenomena by leaving no stakeholder behind.

 As a PhD Candidate, I am currently attempting to broaden established knowledge by investigating various mountain economic activities under the umbrella of the tourism supply chain and its geographical context.
 On this basis, I call into question the local economy's long-term viability by putting its reliance solely on tourism in Georgia's mountains.